 Unlike hardware accelerators, the solution on offer can be installed on any Windows server, without any additional proprietary equipment.

 Finally, StarWind iSCSI Accelerator is pretty intuitive and simple to use.
 Of course, you can keep fine-tuning Microsoft iSCSI Initiator, but it is a tedious process very few have time for.
 StarWind iSCSI Accelerator, however, is a “plug-and-play” solution: it is good to go from the moment it’s deployed.

-StarWind iSCSI Accelerator is a free solution for balancing virtualized workloads between CPU cores in your servers.
+StarWind iSCSI Accelerator is a free solution properly for balancing iSCSI sessions between multiple server CPU cores.
+StarWind iSCSI Accelerator works in unison with Microsoft iSCSI Initiator and iSCSI SAN of any vendor.
 This lightweight tool maximizes utilization of compute resource of your hardware, providing your VMs with the IOPS they need.